Client Side Scripting

 </div>

-1. With x-on, we specify the attribute in the attribute name.
+1. With x-on, we specify the event in the attribute name.

 And that’s all it takes.
 A simple component like a counter should be simple to code, and Alpine delivers.